Ad Blocker Detected

 In human beings, PEP carboxykinase is equally distributed in both location and thus either oxaloacetate or PEP formed inside the matrix of mitochondria must be transported out into the cytosol.
-The transport of oxaloacetate requires shuttle system.
+The transport of oxaloacetate requires a shuttle system.
 It is converted either into malate catalyzed by malate dehydrogenase or into aspartate catalyzed by aspartate aminotransferase in the matrix before being transported out of the matrix into the cytosol through their respective transporter.
 In the cytosol, malate or aspartate is converted back into the oxaloacetate catalyzed by cytosolic isoenzymes and then oxaloacetate is converted into the phosphoenolpyruvate catalyzed by PEP carboxykinase.

 Second bypass: conversion of fructose-1, 6-bisphosphate to fructose-6-phosphate

 This step is catalyzed by fructose-1, 6-bisphosphatase (FBPase).
-This step is just a hydrolysis which releases energy to drive the reaction in a forward direction.
+This step is just hydrolysis which releases energy to drive the reaction in a forward direction.

 Third bypass: conversion of glucose-6-phosphate into glucose

 In this step, glucose-6-phosphatase catalyzes the hydrolytic cleavage of the phosphate group of glucose-6-phosphate to form glucose residue.
-This is a hydrolysis reaction and energy released by the hydrolytic cleavage of phosphate group drives the reaction in a forward direction (towards the formation of glucose).
+This is a hydrolysis reaction and energy released by the hydrolytic cleavage of the phosphate group drives the reaction in a forward direction (towards the formation of glucose).